wavemaker/docs/learn/how-tos/adding-ui-for-api-server-side-pagination.md

 ## JMES Library

+Pagination controls can be sent both as the body of an HTTP Request or an HTTP Header.
+The following example shows how to send these in an HTTP header.

 While providing values for keys to the input and output parameters, you must follow JMES guidelines.

-JMESPath  allows you to declaratively specify how to extract elements from a JSON document.
+JMESPath allows you to specify how to extract elements from a JSON document declaratively.
 It is a query language for JSON.
 Define paths using JMES as below.
-Using “jmespath” library to evaluate JMES expressions.
-For more information on JMES visit the following link:  https://jmespath.org/
+Using the “jmespath” library to evaluate JMES expressions.
+For more information, see on [more about JMES](https://jmespath.org/)

 ### Example

 **Response headers**:

 ```
 { "status":{"message":[{"message_TYPE":"SU","messageDesc":"SUCCESS","messageCode":"0000"}]},
 "X-WM-pagination":{"totalRecordCount":"75","nextStartIndex":"11","hasMoreRecords":"Y","numRecReturned":"2"}}
 ```

 **hasMoreItems**: '$header."X-WM-pagination".hasMoreRecords == Y'